collindching/collinching.github.io/_posts/2021-05-08-career-axes.md

 ---
 layout: single
-title: "Axes of growth in my ongoing career education"
+title: "Axes of growth in my career"
 excerpt: "The current roadmap for my self-driven career learning"
 ---